pytest-dev/pytest-django/docs/contributing.rst

 - Usually, if unit tests are written, pass, and your change is relevant, then it'll be merged.

-Since we're hosted on GitHub, django CMS uses `git`_ as a version control system.
+Since we're hosted on GitHub, pytest-django uses `git`_ as a version control system.

 The `GitHub help`_ is very well written and will get you started on using git and GitHub in a jiffy.
 It is an invaluable resource for newbies and old timers